rgson/GNOME-Terminal-Themes/README.md

 # GNOME Terminal themes

-A collection of themes for GNOME Terminal (v3.18).
+A collection of themes for GNOME Terminal.

 Each theme is stored as a self-contained script which imports the theme.